Robert Hogan (psychologist): On equity and fairness in personnel selection

 Hogan’s research on personality and job performance began in the wake of the Civil Rights Act of 1964.
 In the years leading up to the Civil Rights Act and the subsequent formation of the Equal Employment Opportunity Commission in 1973, psychologists favored measures of cognitive ability as the best predictor of occupational performance—even though cognitive ability measures discriminated against minority groups in employment selection.

 Hogan and his colleagues pioneered the use of personality measures to promote equity and fairness in personnel selection.
-Specifically, they provided conclusive evidence that well-constructed measures of personality predict performance in every job in the US economy, and they don’t discriminate against any group of job applicants.
+Specifically, they provided conclusive evidence that well-constructed measures of personality predict performance in every job in the US economy, and they do not discriminate against any group of job applicants.
 Members of minority groups do not get scores that are better or worse than members of majority groups, whether those groups are defined on grounds of race, sex, age, gender identity, or sexual orientation.